Plymouth Rock chicken: History

 The Plymouth Rock was first shown in Boston in 1849, but was then not seen for another twenty years.
 In 1869, in Worcester, Massachusetts, one D.A.
 Upham cross-bred some Black Java hens with a cock with barred plumage and a single comb; he selectively bred for barred plumage and clean (featherless) legs.
 His birds were shown in Worcester in 1869; the modern Plymouth Rock is thought to derive from them.
 Other people have been associated with the development of the Plymouth Rock, as have other chicken breeds including the Brahma, the Cochin (both white and buff), the Dominique and the White-faced Black Spanish.
 According to the Livestock Conservancy, it may have originated from cross-breeding of Java birds with single-combed Dominiques; or, based on genomic analysis, principally from the Dominique, with substantial contribution from the Java and Cochin and some input from other breeds.

 The Plymouth Rock was included in the first edition of the American Standard of Perfection of the new American Poultry Association in 1874.
 The barred plumage pattern was the original one; other colors were later added.

 It became the most widespread chicken breed in the United States and remained so until about the time of World War II.
 With the advent of industrial chicken farming, it was much used in the development of broiler hybrids but began to fall in popularity as a domestic fowl.

 In 2023 the Plymouth Rock was listed by the Livestock Conservancy as 'recovering', meaning that there were at least 2,500 new registrations per year.
-Worldwide, numbers for the Plymouth Rock are reported at almost 33,000; about 24,000 are reported for the Barred Plymouth Rock and over 970,000 for the White variety.
+The estimated population worldwide for the Plymouth Rock was reported in 2026 at almost 24,500; about 800 were reported for the barred Plymouth Rock and just under 1200 for the white variety.